kwamaking/rust-plugin-development/README.md

 Now you're ready to start developing a plugin.

+## Oxide Permissions System

+Not the Permissions I setup on some of the commands above.
+It's important when developing plugins that if you're giving a user access to a specific command or functionality of the plugin that you setup permissions for this.
+There are a lot of benefits to doing so but most importantly it allows you to granularly control the access to the plugins intentions.
+For example if you were writing a plugin that made a web request to do something with the data it presents  you don't want to give everyone access to this, as they can just hammer it with a macro or do nefarious things.
+See documentation around Umod in the links above to get a good feel for best practices.

 ## Creating Rust plugin Assemblies for Extensions

 As of right now Wulf/Luke (creator of Umod) is not a proponent of writing extensions and with the release of the new umod underway i'll hold off for now...

+## Final Thoughts

+I'll continue adding to this if I find relevant or important things or whatever feedback I get from others using it.
+Right now i'll keep it simple to hopefully help someone get on their way to developing a plugin.